MapTestGame/MapCode/1.0/Specification.md

 Extension metadata
 ------------------
 Extension metadata is stored as a static list of dynamic maps.
-The maps **must** have a "name" and a "version" key.
+The maps MUST have a "name" and a "version" key.

 The map
 -------